Trial access to EUobserver

-Trial access extends until 1st December.
-Please send your comments about this resource to Lucy Palmer, the Subject Librarian for the School of Arts.
+Trial access extends till 7th May.
+Please send your comments about this resource to Naomi Nile, Subject Librarian for Law.

-In the coming months a number of changes to the lending of library materials will come into effect, which will improve your experience of borrowing and renewing items and make it easier for you to manage your library account.
+A number of changes to the lending of library materials are being implemented that will improve your experience of borrowing and renewing items and make it easier for you to manage your library account.

 Further details about the changes are available